calmm-js/partial.lenses/README.md

 Anything that is an `instanceof Object` is considered an object by partial lenses.

-When writing through an optic that operates on objects, the result is always either `undefined`, in case the result would be empty, or a plain `Object`.
-For
+When writing through an optic that operates on objects, the result is always a plain `Object`.
+For example:
-example:

 ```js
 function Custom(gold, silver, bronze) {